[?] Subscribe To This Site

 Certainly God does want us to confess our sins to him and repent for them.
 But if only spotless, sinless people were qualified to pray, God would have a lot of time on his hands.

-So what is the lesson that you, as a single person, can take away from all this?
-How can you apply this to your everyday life?
+So what is the lesson that you, as a single person, can take away from these tips?
+How can you apply these basic prayer tips to your everyday life?

 First, Jesus says that God honors sincerity and honesty.
 He's not impressed by big words and fancy language.
 He wants you to pray with your heart, not your head.